mattst/MultipleSelectionScroller/README.md

   3. Scroll to first selection
   4. Scroll to last selection
 - Clear to selection commands - clear all selections leaving a single cursor at:
-  1. Clear to first selection
+  1. Clear to first selection (not really needed, see 'Description')
   2. Clear to last selection
-  3. Clear to selection on, or nearest to, the middle line
+  3. Clear to selection on, or nearest to, the middle line (conceptually the '*current*' selection)
+  4. Clear to middle line of visible area (ignore selection positions, just put cursor on middle line)
 - Automatic scroll cycling, from last selection to first and visa-versa
 - User feedback status messages, e.g. *"scroll at selection: 5 of 11"* or *"cleared at selection: 3 of 5"*